zaiisao/Documentation/en/Voice/custom_audio_windows.md

 ---
-title: Custom Audio Source and Sink
+title: Custom Audio Source and Renderer
 description:
 platform: Windows
-updatedAt: Wed Sep 25 2019 04:05:24 GMT+0800 (CST)
+updatedAt: Fri Feb 21 2020 06:35:03 GMT+0800 (CST)
 ---
-# Custom Audio Source and Sink
+# Custom Audio Source and Renderer
 ## Introduction

 By default, the Agora SDK uses default audio and video modules for capturing and rendering in real-time communications.